rouge3877/CS61C-fa20/Project/README.md

 ### Usage

+*Is no doubt that you should `cd Game-of-Life` at first* :D

-After `make gameoflife`, you can run ./frames.csh as follows :
+After `make gameoflife`to compile, you can run ./frames.csh as follows :
 ```bash
 ./frames.csh <imagename> <rule> <frames>
 ```